Bisxsh/WhosThatPixelmon/readme.md

 ### Features
 - Picks a random sprite from all available sprites.
 - Configurable item rewards and time intervals.
 - Prevents players from keeping maps created.

+### Commands
+`/whosthatpixelmon, /wtp start`
+Forces the chat game to start and resets the time interval for the next instance
+#### Permissions
+`whosthatpixelmon.command.start`

 ### Config
 **Default Config File:**